rasmusfreund/bioinf-prog-course/book/chapters/folding_project.md

 Say you have a short sequence that you want to use as a PCR primer.
 To evaluate if it a suitable primer, you need to know the melting temperature of the sequence.
 You also need to make sure that it will not fold up on itself so that it cannot bind to the DNA sequence you want to amplify.

+Under "Assignments" on the Blackboard course page, you will find an assignment with the same name as this chapter.
+There you can download the files you need for this project.

+- `foldingproject.py` is an empty file where you must write your code.
+- `test_foldingproject.py` is the test program that lets you test the code you write in translationproject.py.

+Put the files in a folder dedicated to this project.
+On most computers you can right-click on the link and choose "Save file as..." or "Download linked file".

 ## Count the number of bases in your candidate primer {-}

 Before you can compute the melting temperature, you need to determine how many times each base occurs in the sequence.
 You can assume that the only characters in the string are A, T, G, and C.